Pad\'e Approximants for cosmic Dispersion Measures: Accuracy and Timing Performance

 Wherever we use values of the cosmological parameters from $\Lambda$CDM, we base ourselves on \verb|Planck18| \citep{Planck_Cosmo_param_2018}.
 For example, when testing the $w$CDM approximant for different $w$ values, the matter density parameter is fixed $\Omega_m = \Omega_m^{\Lambda\textrm{CDM}}$, unless stated otherwise.

 In Figure \ref{fig:DeltaE_PhiDM_combined}, we show the accuracy performance of the Pad\'e approximants for the $\Lambda$CDM and $w$CDM cases.
 The redshift range is the same for both, $0.01 \leq z \leq 2$.
 We observe, as expected, that the approximate solutions improve for higher redshifts, and that $\Omega_m$ has a bigger impact on the accuracy, compared to $w$.
-In general, smaller $\Omega_m$ and more positive $w$ lead to worse results, with $\Omega_m = 0.2$ in the flat, $\Lambda$CDM case yielding the worst performance $\Delta E \sim 3.5\ \%$ \footnote{However, this is still smaller than observational uncertainties of current FRBs' $\DM_{\rm diff}$ (for example, see \cite{Macquart+_2020}).}.
+In general, smaller $\Omega_m$ and more positive $w$ lead to worse results, with $\Omega_m = 0.2$ in the flat, $\Lambda$CDM case yielding the worst\footnote{However, this is still smaller than observational uncertainties of current FRBs' $\DM_{\rm diff}$ (for example, see \cite{Macquart+_2020, Connor_et_al_2025_missing_baryons}).} performance $\Delta E \sim 3.5\ \%$.
 Table \ref{tab:DE_table_LCDM} gives example values for $\Delta E$ for pairs of $(z, \Omega_m)$.
+Overall, in the cosmological region most relevant to current data, the approximation error is far below the intrinsic FRB $\DM$ scatter and, as we demonstrate in section \ref{sec:cosmo_performance}, it does not propagate into a visible posterior shift.

 In Figure \ref{fig:DeltaE_PhiDM_wCDM_2D_plot}, we fix the redshift to the most pessimistic value $z=0.01$, i.e. to the redshift limit where the approximation is anticipated to achieve the worst accuracy.
 We then compare the accuracy $\Delta E$ for different combinations of $(w, \Omega_m)$.
 Some example choices are shown in Table \ref{tab:DE_table_wCDM}.
 The 2D result supplements the 1D analysis of Figure \ref{fig:DeltaE_PhiDM_combined}, showing that for the whole parameter space we studied, the influence of $\Omega_m$ is much more important than $w$.